 In many societies, traditional notions of masculinity have long been associated with strength, authority, and dominance.
 These gender norms often place men as the primary decision-makers even on household health issues.
 This can inadvertently perpetuate inequalities, especially relating to women’s health.
-The Gender Model Family (GMF) is a transformative approach to encourage men to support women’s health and gender equality actively.
+The Gender Model Family (GMF) approach is a transformative approach to encourage men to support women’s health and gender equality actively.

-Redefining Masculinity through the GMF Framework
+Redefining Masculinity through the GMF Approach

+ARHR’s adoption of the GMF approach promotes men as strong allies in advancing women’s health and well-being.
+It does so by engaging families and working closely with them to foster a deeper understanding of women and girls’ barriers in accessing healthcare.
 Through 9 partners, ARHR is engaging about 900 families from 5 communities in 2 districts of each partner organization to empower men to support women in roles that have traditionally been seen as women’s, sharing access and control of resources with women, and recognizing the triple burden women often bear in managing households, caring for children, and maintaining the health of the family.

 ARHR employs this model, as part of its ‘Putting Women and Girls at the Centre of PHC’ initiative, because redefining masculinity involves men stepping into supportive roles that were once considered outside the realm of “masculine” duties.
 By supporting women, men can help to alleviate the overwhelming burden on women and allow them to focus on their health and reduce their risk of disease and illness.
 This will benefit the family, as healthier women adequately contribute to the well-being of their families and communities.